Vicente Rojo Lluch: Early life

+Rojo was born in La Font de la Figuera (Valencia) in 1894.
 He was the posthumous son of a military man who fought against the Carlists and in the campaigns of Cuba, from where he returned ill.

-In 1911 Rojo entered the Infantry Academy at the Alcazar of Toledo, receiving his commission in 1914 with the rank of second lieutenant, fourth in a class of 390 cadets.
-After having been assigned to Barcelona he went on to the Group of Regulars from Ceuta (the Regulares were Moroccan colonial troops with Spanish officers).
+In 1911 Rojo entered the Infantry Academy at the Alcázar of Toledo, receiving his commission in 1914 with the rank of second lieutenant, fourth in a class of 390 cadets.
+After having been assigned to Barcelona, he went on to the Group of Regulars from Ceuta (the Regulares were Moroccan colonial troops with Spanish officers).
 He was later posted back to Barcelona and to La Seu d'Urgell.

 In 1922, having risen to the rank of captain, he returned to the Infantry Academy in Toledo, where he occupied diverse educational and administrative positions.
-He was one of the editors of the curricula on the subjects of "Tactics", "Weaponry" and "Firepower" for the new section of the Military Academy of Zaragoza.
-In this period at the Academy he collaborated on the foundation and direction of the Military Bibliographical Collection, along with captain Emilio Alamán.
+He was one of the editors of the curricula on the subjects of "Tactics", "Weaponry" and "Firepower" for the new section of the General Military Academy.
+In this period at the Academy, he collaborated on the foundation and direction of the Military Bibliographical Collection, along with captain Emilio Alamán.

 In August 1932, he left the Academy to enter the Superior War School with the objective to make the course of the General Staff.
 During his time at the academy, a peculiar event took place in which he proposed to the cadets a tactical assumption that consisted of passing through the river Ebro to establish a route in the Reus-Granadella, an operation very similar to one a few years later, during the civil war, he would later put into practice in the famous Battle of the Ebro in the area between Mequinenza and Amposta.
 He was promoted to major on 25 February 1936.